-Note that in the second step, contractivity is precisely the condition that is required to allow the induction hypothesis to be used to complete the proof.
+Note that in the second step, contractivity is precisely the condition that is required to allow the induction hypothesis to be used to complete the proof. \Box

 Proof (existence).
-We begin our construction by writing $any_a$ for an arbitrary stream of type a, and defining a family $S_n$ of streams indexed by natural numbers:
+We begin our construction by writing any_a for an arbitrary stream of type a, and defining a family S_n of streams indexed by natural numbers:

-$$\begin{array}{rcl} S_0 & = & any_a \\ S{n+1} & = & f S_n \end{array}$$
+$$S_0 = any_a S{n+1} = f S_n$$

-That is, the stream $S_n$ is given by the n-fold application of the function f to an arbitrary stream; for example, $S_3 = f(f(fany_a))$ .
-Note that existence of a stream $any_a$ requires that the type a is non-empty, otherwise there are no streams of this type, but does not require the axiom of choice because once we have a witness for the type a being non-empty this value can simply be replicated to produce a constant stream.
+That is, the stream S_n is given by the n-fold application of the function f to an arbitrary stream; for example, $S_3 = f(f(any_a))$.
+Note that existence of a stream any_a requires that the type a is non-empty, otherwise there are no streams of this type, but does not require the axiom of choice because once we have a witness for the type a being non-empty this value can simply be replicated to produce a constant stream.

-The intuition behind the above definition is that the first n elements of the stream $S_n$ will form the first n elements of a fixed point of f.
-To formalise this idea, we first show that the family $S_n$ forms a chain-like structure, in the sense that the first n elements of the stream $S_n$ coincide with the first n elements of the next stream $S{n+1}$ :
+The intuition behind the above definition is that the first n elements of the stream S_n will form the first n elements of a fixed point of f.
+To formalise this idea, we first note that the family S_n forms a chain-like structure in the sense that $S_n =n S{n+1}$, i.e. the first n elements of the stream S_n coincide with the first n elements of the next stream S{n+1} .
+Now let us define an indexing operator !! that selects the nth element in a stream: